Fermionic Wave Functions from Neural-Network Constrained Hidden States: Hidden fermion formalism and wave function ansatz

 Jastrow-like wave function {\it ans\"{a}tze} of the form

 where $J(n)$ is an arbitrary function of the visible lattice occupations, also appear naturally in this formalism.
 This connection clearly materializes by considering $\tilde{N} = 1$ and $\chi_{\rm v} = \phi_{\rm h} = 0$.
-In this case the amplitudes of the wave function {\it ans\"{a}tz} are the product of $\det [ \phi_{\rm v}(x)]$ and a symmetric function of the visible particle configuration $\chi_{\rm h}(f(x))$.
-Note that this class of wave functions includes the physically motivated Gutzwiller and Jastrow factors, as well as generalized neural-network Jastrow factors\cite{Stokes2020, Nomura2017slaterRBM} applied to Slater determinants.
-The constraint function reproducing the Gutziller state can be found in Appendix~\ref{Apndx B: physically motivated}.
+In this case the amplitudes of the wave function {\it ansatz} are the product of $\det [ \phi_{\rm v}(x)]$ and a symmetric function of the visible particle configuration $\chi_{\rm h}(f(x))$.
+Note that this class of wave functions includes the physically motivated Gutzwiller and Jastrow factors, as well as generalized neural-network Jastrow factors~\cite{Stokes2020, Nomura2017slaterRBM} applied to Slater determinants.
+The constraint function reproducing the Gutzwiller state can be found in the SI~\cite{SI}.

+Configuration-interaction (CI) wave functions are also explicitly connected to the hidden fermion determinant state.
+Using the Laplace expansion of the determinant in Eq.~\ref{e:sfamp} along its last $\tilde{N}$ rows yields a linear combination of $N$-particle Slater determinants.
+If $\phi_{\rm V}$ and $\chi_{\rm V}$ are chosen to be the $N$ lowest HF orbitals and the first $\tilde{N}$ virtual orbitals respectively, then a CI wave function is obtained, containing all possible (single to $\tilde{N}$-tuple) excitations to the first $\tilde{N}$ virtual orbitals.
+See SI~\cite{SI} for the detailed derivation.